 Kazimir Malevich

-Probably the most famous Ukrainian artists on this list, Kazimir Malevich, the son of a Polish father and a Ukrainian mother, was born in Kyiv and raised in various towns across Ukraine.
+Probably the most famous Ukrainian artist on this list, Kazimir Malevich, the son of a Polish father and a Ukrainian mother, was born in Kyiv and raised in various towns across Ukraine.
 Despite being a citizen of the Russian Empire and then its Soviet successor, Malevich identified himself as Ukrainian, which echoed in his artistry throughout his life.

 Black Square, 1915